sprintersb/atest/README.md

 File I/O with the File System of the Host Computer
 ===================================================

-avrtest supports basic file I/O capabilities that enable the target program to communicate with the host's file system.
+AVRtest supports basic file I/O capabilities that enable the target program to communicate with the host's file system.
 In order to enable this, option

     -sbox SANDBOX

 has to be set on the command line.
 SANDBOX is the name of a folder of the host file system.
-SANDBOX will be prepended to the file name passed to `fopen()` without any further ado.  avrtest implements several functionalities found in `stdio.h` and provides them by means of a syscall that can be accessed by functions from `avrtest.h`:
+SANDBOX will be prepended to the file name passed to `fopen()` without any further ado.
+AVRtest implements several functionalities found in `stdio.h` and provides them by means of a syscall that can be accessed by functions from `avrtest.h`: